 - More complex targeting and budgeting options

-- With Facebook Ads, all of the following marketing objectives can be accomplished: brand awareness, reach, traffic, app installs, engagement, video views, lead generation, messages, conversions, catalog sales, and store visits
+- With Facebook Ads, the following marketing objectives can be accomplished: awareness, traffic, engagement, leads, app promotion and sales.
+(Facebook used to have the objectives of brand awareness, reach, traffic, app instals, engagement, video views, lead generation, messages, conversions, catalogue sales, and store visits but these have been simplified to just six.
+If you used the previous objectives – Meta guides you here on how to select your new objective based on your previous objective.)

 Disadvantages of Facebook ads

-- You can’t create an ad straight from your business account, you will need to use Facebook Ads manager
+- You can’t create an ad straight from your business account, you will need to use Meta Ads Manager

 When should you use a Facebook sponsored post over a Facebook Ad?